Gotheborg.com - The Antique Chinese Porcelain Collectors Page

-In this section I have together with Simon Ng tried to trace down the brown etched marks on Chinese Porcelain.
-One would think there would have been at least one of those marks published in any Chinese porcelain book from around the 1870's or later, but so far I have failed to find one.
+In this section we have tried to trace down the incised brown ground base marks on Chinese Porcelain.
+One would think there would have been at least one of those marks published in any book on Chinese porcelain book published around the 1870's until the end of the Qing dynasty but, so far I have failed to find one.

-The time when this kind of marks first started to be used is actually not known.
-Traditionally the "Guangxu" period (1875-1908) is given as the starting point, and that assumption has been followed by us in giving dates for individual pieces here and on other places on this site.
+Exactly when this kind of marks first started to be used is actually not known.
+Traditionally the "Guangxu" period (1875-1908) is given as the starting point, and that assumption has been followed by us in suggesting dates for individual pieces here and on other places on this site.

-When looking for reference pieces of porcelain it seems like the feature of adding brown etched sections or borders to the enamel decoration seems to date to the Tongzhi 1862-74 period.
+When looking for reference pieces of porcelain it seems like the feature of adding brown etched sections or borders to the enamel decoration begins at the earliest during the Tongzhi 1862-74 period.
 From this period I have seen vases with enamels and broad bands of brown etched decoration in the shape of roof tiles, adding a three dimensional aspect to the decoration.

-Decorations with brown etched parts such as borders, bands, animal heads and raised dragons etc are still very much a part of what is currently produced and can be perfectly modern.
-The mark itself I believe is copying the style of Japansese Satsuma marks who are often drawn in gold within a brown medallion, which assumption also gives us another reference for the time frame.
+Decorations with brown etched parts such as borders, bands, animal heads and raised dragons etc are still produced and any such object can also be perfectly modern.
+The square brown mark itself seems to be copying the appearance of Japanese Satsuma marks who are often drawn in gold within a brown medallion, which assumption also gives us another reference for the time frame to look for.

-What I actually are certain about is that they do occur on porcelain actually confirmed being bought in the 1940's.
-I would be happy for any further information on some dated pieces or any archaeological data that supports the earlier date (Guangxu) we have indicated here.
+The only firm date I am so far certain about is on one piece confirmed as having been bought in the 1940's.
+I would be happy for any further information on some dated pieces or any archaeological data that supports any firm date at all on these pieces.

 Mark: Kangxi Nian Zhi